 According to local civil society activists and independent international monitors, Azerbaijani elections are neither fair nor free, with President Aliyev regularly winning improbably large victories.
 This one was little different.
 In an embarrassing gaffe, a set of results were released on the election commission’s official smartphone app before the vote was even held.
 The government provided an unconvincing explanation which proved untrue.

-The Organization for Security and Cooperation in Europe (OSCE) and the US Department of State all called the election flawed, noting intimidation of the opposition and independent media and Aliyev’s near-total monopoly of coverage by state-controlled television.
+The Organization for Security and Cooperation in Europe (OSCE) and the US Department of State called the election flawed, noting intimidation of the opposition and independent media and Aliyev’s near-total monopoly of coverage by state-controlled television.
 In the end, Aliyev was reelected with 84.5 percent of the vote.
-The election widely considered, once again, to have fallen short of international standards.
+The election was widely considered, once again, to have fallen short of international standards.

 Curiously, Lintner disagreed with the near-universal view of international organizations and had only words of praise for the process.
 “The election process itself was organized at a high level and meets such standards as in Germany, for example,” he said.
 “All procedures stipulated by the law were observed during voting at all the polling stations that we visited.
 Our team did not notice any irregularities.”